 While the immediate cost of a cyberattack is the ransoms or business loss, in the long-term, these attacks can break the trust that a brand may have developed with its consumers over years.
 Besides existing customers, a cybersecurity breach could make potential consumers, partners and investors wary of the company’s ability to run its business safely.

 The internet was never a safe place, but in the last year it has become a landmine of notorious cyber threats—and to navigate this challenge, companies need more than just investment in security.

-In 2020, India alone saw a 300% increase in the number of cyberattacks.
+In 2021, APAC alone saw a 300% increase in the number of cyberattacks.
 The trends across the world were pretty similar and companies in the banking, financial services, and insurance (BFSI) sectors have been hit disproportionately.

-Cybercrime increased mainly because businesses were vulnerable in 2020 as they tried to adapt to remote working models due to the Covid-19 pandemic.
-Now, as remote working becomes the norm in several industries, such threats continue to loom large.
+Cybercrime increased mainly because businesses were vulnerable as they tried to adapt to remote working models due to the Covid-19 pandemic.
+Now, as hybrid working becomes the norm in several industries, such threats continue to loom large.